vivrichards600/friendlytester.github.io/pages/selenium/4_interactions.md

 </div>
 ```

 WebDriver will return all the text between the opening tag and the closing tag.
-So if we took the html above and the following code
+So if we took the HTML above and the following code
 ```java
 Driver.findElement(By.tagName("p")).getText();
 ```